 So that’s it.
 That’s all I can think of for tips for travelling with kids.
-Like I said, sorry if you were looking for the best high chair and booster seat travel with kids blog but I/m guessing if you are still here you obviously enjoyed it!
-We have travelled as a family for a many years, please try it – it’s fabulous.
+Like I said, sorry if you were looking for the best high chair and booster seat travel with kids blog, but I’m guessing if you are still here, you obviously enjoyed it!
+We have travelled as a family for many years, please try it – it’s fabulous.

 Just don’t forget the extra battery pack, for God’s sake.